What is the Insured?

 Filing a Claim as a Passenger in a Car Accident

-When a car accident takes place, an investigation will occur in order to assign fault.
+When a car accident takes place, an investigation will occur to determine who is at fault.
 Insurance companies will review the data and police report and come to a determination.
 Sometimes, it is a single driver who is found to be negligent and at fault; perhaps they were driving drunk or made a reckless decision.

 When Multiple Drivers are Involved in a Collision